-The Board convened Risk Management Committee administers Crown's Risk Management Policy.
+The Board convened Risk Management Committee administers Crown's Risk Management Policy and monitors management's performance against the risk management framework, including whether it is operating within the Risk Appetite set by the Board.

-The policy sets out procedures which are designed to identify, assess, monitor and manage risk at each of Crown's controlled businesses and requires that the results of those procedures are reported in a Risk Profile to the Crown Board.
-The Framework has been developed using the model outlined in AS/NZS ISO 31000:2009 Risk Management - Principles and Guidelines.
+The Risk Management Policy sets out procedures which are designed to identify, assess, monitor and manage risk at each of Crown's controlled businesses and requires that the results of those procedures are reported in a Risk Profile to the Crown Board.
+The framework has been developed using the model outlined in AS/NZS ISO 31000:2018 Risk Management - Guidelines.